Frequently Asked Questions About Campervan Hire

-Yes, you need to be plugged in to a Powered site to enable you to connect your vehicle to electricity to use the air-conditioning in the living area of the 5 & 6 berth leisure- seeker, models.
+Yes, you need to be plugged in to a powered site to enable you to connect your vehicle to electricity to use the air-conditioning in the living area of the 6 berth model.

-No, not available and cannot be used with our vehicles.
+No, we do not offer generators as they cannot be used with our vehicles.

-Our largest vehicle is the 6 berth Derwent which can accommodate a maximum of 6 people.
+Our largest vehicle is the GoCheap 6 berth Derwent which can accommodate a maximum of 6 people.

 Hard suitcases are not recommended.
 We recommend you travel with foldable, soft bags only.
 Restrict your luggage to a minimum.

-We advise to do so during peak periods such as school holidays, especially between Christmas and New Year, public holidays and long weekends.
+We advise that you do, especially during peak periods such as school holidays, Christmas, New Year, public holidays and long weekends.

 No, we do not allow animals in the vehicles, except for guide dogs.

-GoCheap Motorhomes does not provide irons or ironing boards.
-However you will find most camp grounds do have laundry facilities.
+GoCheap Campervans does not provide irons or ironing boards.
+However most camp grounds do have laundry facilities.